 Riverford grows a huge range of organic vegetables here.
 The leek fields are full of varieties like Megaton, Belton, Darwin, Kenton and Galvani.
 There’s purple sprouting broccoli, wet garlic and cabbages – January King, Tundra Green and Wintessa Savoy… the list goes on.

-Riverford was set up in 1987 by Guy Watson, who delivered food grown on three acres near Buckfastleigh to 30 friends.
+Riverford was set up in 1987 by Guy Singh-Watson, who delivered food grown on three acres near Buckfastleigh to 30 friends.
 It now delivers tens of thousands of boxes across the UK every week.
 However, the business has never lost sight of its roots – growing affordable organic veg for local communities.

 Organic is the key to both Riverford’s ethos and its appeal.
 It therefore shuns chemicals and pesticides – and to reduce food miles and keep the farming relatively small scale it has linked up with sister farms in Hampshire, Yorkshire, and here, at Sacrewell.
 So Riverford leeks delivered to, say, Melton Mowbray, are grown just a few miles away at Sacrewell.
 Riverford has won many awards for its ethical policies including RSPCA Good Business Awards.